-One of the most important priorities during a sprint is to ensure that every phase, every week and every day aligns to the “why we’re here,” or purpose of the sprint.
-You need to clearly lay out the priorities in your sprint kickoff, daily agendas and weekly wrap-ups to keep them top of mind.
+One of the most important priorities during a sprint is to ensure that every phase, every week, and every day aligns to the “why we’re here,” or purpose of the sprint.
+You need to clearly lay out the priorities in your sprint kickoff, daily agendas, and weekly wrap-ups to keep them top of mind.
 Make sure your phases are structured to meet the intended objectives of the challenge throughout the process of defining the jobs, validating and prioritizing and then bringing them to life.

-FOSTER 100% TEAM EFFORT
+FOSTER 100% MULTI-FUNCTIONAL TEAM EFFORT

 It is critical that every single person on your team gives 100% dedication.
 During a sprint, you are answering a large volume of questions very quickly, and it’s possible to completely miss the mark on important details if everyone isn’t fully dedicated and locked in.
-Additionally, having diversity of thought and opinion from team members who weren’t previously involved in the given challenge can lead to increased ownership and passion for learning about the emerging trend space across the team, as well as lending a unique external perspective to the challenge.
+Additionally, having a diversity of thought and opinion from team members who weren’t previously involved in the given challenge can lead to increased ownership and passion for learning about the emerging trend space across the team, as well as lending a unique external perspective to the challenge.
 Having multiple backgrounds and skillsets on the team can prove invaluable to get you to a great place and can lead to unexpected benefits.

 Allow team members to work on their own, but always bring the team back together to allow for interaction and discussion after periods of solo work.
 This enables team members to make sure “they’re doing it right,” to learn from one another’s experiences and to build camaraderie.
 Decisions are made often and quickly during a sprint, so you must leverage the power of the team to conduct the work and also act as “checks and balances” for each other as you move through to the next phases of work.
 One way that we enabled team communication in a recent engagement was through Slack, which allowed the team to remove themselves from the corporate communication system, eliminate distraction and quickly share documents on the fly, even when everyone couldn’t be in the same room.

 INFUSE “WOW MOMENTS” TO KEEP UP THE MORALE

 Bringing fun and “wow moments” into the sprint process adds to the overall experience and can boost morale and take your project to the next level.
 For example, we organized a team kickoff happy hour and ending happy hour with awards, brought in Shark Tank entrepreneur Neal Hoffman to help with pitch preps and skill-building, and had a fun pitch competition at the end to solidify which ideas were winners.